emacslisp/angular2/README.md

 # angular2

-This repos mainly for angular js 2
+This repos mainly for meteor js 2 example